Cyberphinx/Cyberphinx/README.md

 - 👋 Hi, I’m @Cyberphinx
-- 👀 I’m a career changer from architectura designer / Revit CAD tech to Software Engineer / Web developer
+- 👀 I’m a career changer from architectura designer / Revit CAD tech to Full Stack and Game developer
 - 🌱 I’m currently learning .NET Core and C#
 - 💞️ I’m looking to collaborate on Full Stack development
 - 📫